johan-st/go-image-server/assets/USAGE.md

 Subsequent path does not change the response but is helpfull for naming the "file" fetched.
 The titular example return a file name "desired_filname.jpg"

+## Preprocessing

+### How to get the size you want?

+Describing the image you want is done through query parameters added to the url.

+#### parameters are:

+- q: quality, accepts integers between 1 and 100 (inclusive).
+This parameter determines the rate of compression from none (100% quality) to destructive (1% quality).
+- w: width, accepts integers greater than 0.
+This parameter determines the width in pixels of te returned image.
+- h: height, accepts integers greater than 0.
+This parameter determines the height in pixels of te returned image.